rajibhossainpavel/nestjs-first/README.md

 9. nest g interceptor interceptorName [does not default to interceptorName folder. therefore we use a folderName, for example, common/res-handler.]
 10. nest g filter filterName [does not default  to filterName folder. therefore we use a folderName, for example, common.]
 11. nest g decorator decoratorName [does not default  to decoratorName folder. therefore we use a folderName, for example, common.]
+12. nest g guard guardName [does not default  to guardName folder. therefore we use a folderName, for example, common.]
 12. we need to manually create dto folder and its associated classes.